 Museum Guided Tour

 Class Fee: $2 per student

 Available April through December, the Museum of American Glass at WheatonArts showcases American-made glass from the Colonial Era to the present with its internationally known collection.
 One of only nine museums in the state of New Jersey to be accredited by the American Alliance of Museums, it offers over 18,000 square feet of exhibition space with a collection of 20,000+ pieces, as well as a research library and archive.
 Discover the history of science, industry, art, and glassmaking processes during a guided tour with our museum docents.

 Enjoy a 45-minute, hands-on guided art class.
 We design all classes to align with the NJ Student Learning Standards.
 All projects will be ready to take home at the end of your visit.

-All class options listed below are $80 each and limited to 20 students per class.
+The following class options listed below are $80 each and are limited to 20 students per class.
 Available for grades 3 through 12.
 Please note that some classes are limited to three classes per day.

 Origami Gift Boxes

 Learn how to use origami folding techniques to create gift boxes with lids for small gifts.
 Origami gift boxes are perfect for creatively packaging a special gift for a friend or family member.
 Each student will make one small square origami gift box.
 Additionally, the instructor will explain using the same folding technique to make larger boxes for students to try at home.
 Limit of three (3) classes per day.

 Paper Bead Making